 Any Supplementary Accident Reports

-If you drive for a living and were injured as a result of an accident while on the road, there’s a good chance there’s also a police report regarding your incident.
-Since police are usually one of the first responders on the scene of an accident, they usually set about taking a full report of the crash, which includes statements from all parties involved.
-It’s important to get the incident report number from your officer and then request a copy or two for your records as soon as they become available (which may not be for several days or even a week or so).
+If you drive for a living and were injured due to an accident, there’s a good chance there’s also a police report regarding your incident.
+Since the police are usually one of the first responders on the scene of an accident, they usually set about taking a full report of the crash, which includes statements from all parties involved.
+It’s vital to get the incident report number from your officer and then request a copy or two for your records as soon as they become available (which may not be for several days or even a week or so).

 If you were injured while visiting a vendor, supplier, or other location, there’s a chance they could have taken a report of the incident for their own purposes as well.
-Try and obtain copies of these as soon as you can and include them with the remainder of your other supporting evidence.
+Try and obtain copies as quickly as possible and include them with the remainder of your other supporting evidence.

 Photographs or Videos of the Accident Scene

-There’s an old saying that goes “a picture is worth a thousand words.”
+There’s an old saying that goes, “a picture is worth a thousand words.”
 In that case, you could re-write the entire works of Shakespeare with a small device you most likely have in your pocket.
-Your camera-equipped cell phone can gather some of the most valuable and important supporting evidence to your case.
-Take pictures of anything that may have played a role in your injury, whether it’s a traffic sign, working condition, or any other factor.
-Taking video of the scene can also capture details that could pay a role in your case that would otherwise go unconsidered.
+Your camera-equipped cell phone can gather some of the most valuable and crucial supporting evidence for your case.
+Take pictures of anything that may have played a role in your injury, whether it’s a traffic sign, working conditions, or any other factor.
+Video of the scene can also capture details that could play a role in your case that would otherwise go unconsidered.